VATSIM-UK/sector-file-compiler/README.md

 if it cannot be found (would usually cause an error).
 This is useful for airports where not all airports have all files.
 - `except_where_exists`instructs the compiler to skip the files, if another file is present.
 This is particularly useful for SMRs and Ground Maps.
+- `exclude_directory` useful for processing airport ownership data.
+Excludes a particular directory from the rule.

 #### Folders